White Collar Crime Attorneys

 | ||16.6 months|

 | ||12.7 months|

 Of course, anyone convicted of a white-collar crime pays in other ways, as well.
 In addition to losing their personal and professional credibility, they are typically required to forfeit their assets, and they lose their rights to further relationships with the government or corporate worlds.

 Contact an experienced white collar crime attorney in Washington, D.C.

-Whether you are being investigated or charged with a white collar crime, you need an experienced criminal defense lawyer who is skilled in this unique area of the law.
-Contact Lotze Mosley, LLP to schedule a free initial appointment to discuss your situation as soon as you are investigated or charged with a crime.
+Whether you are being investigated or charged with a white-collar crime, you need an experienced criminal defense lawyer who is skilled in this unique area of the law.
+Contact Lotze Mosley, LLP at (202) 393-0535 to schedule an initial appointment to discuss your situation as soon as you are investigated or charged with a crime.